lorossi/MK8D-analysis/README.md

 # MK8D-analysis

-Query: python3 find_builds.py --dominating --limit 10  --markdown --query-filters min_ground_speed=10 min_acceleration=10 min_miniturbo=5 --query-sort sort_acceleration=-1 sort_ground_speed=-1 sort_ground_handling=-1

-I have been playing the new Mario Kart on the Nintendo Switch for about a year.
+At the time of updating this readme, I have been playing the new Mario Kart on the Nintendo Switch for more than two years.
 The peculiarity of this game, a new feature introduced in this iteration, is the high level of customization of the karts and the bikes.
 Before playing a Grand Prix, either locally or online, the player must choose: